ronnieholm/FSharp-onion-architecture-sample/README.md

 # Scrum clean architecture sample

-Focus is on applying functional constructs over cluing together libraries and frameworks.
-Instead of the .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, Respawn, and a migration tool, this sample implements functional alternatives.
+The sample focuses on applying functional constructs over cluing together libraries and frameworks.
+It substitutes the .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, Respawn, and a migration tool for simpler alternatives.

 It's an example of imperative shell, functional core.
 Specifically, `Program.fs` and `Infrastructure.fs` make up the shell while `Application.fs` and `Domain.fs`